sprocketsullivan/Boxplot/chapter1.md

 ---
-title       : Recap of session description : A short recap of the session attachments : slides_link :
+title       : Beyond the barplot description : How to include distributional information in Figures. attachments : slides_link :
 ---